jbiatek/BSGRulebook/rulebook.md

 2. Reveal the Crisis card and read it.
    - Starbuck's "Secret Destiny" takes place before Baltar's "Delusional Intuition".
 (Baltar's text should really say "after revealing".)
 3. To resolve a Cylon Attack card, follow the 3 steps listed in the text box:
-    - Activate: Fully resolve the indicated Cylon ship activation.
+    - Activate: Fully resolve the indicated Cylon ship activation before adding new ships to the board.
-    - Setup: Place ships on the board as shown in the image.
+    - Setup: Place new ships on the board as shown in the image.
 The text lists the exact numbers.
+        - The ships shown are *new* ships to be placed.
+Any existing ships on the board stay where they are when performing "Setup".
         - If there are not enough ships, follow [the normal component limitation rules](#component-limitations).
         - Abilities that occur when a ship is placed, such as Apollo's "Alert Viper Pilot", may take place immediately after the setup phase is complete.
     -  Special Rule: The given special rule now applies.
-The Crisis card can be discarded after the text is resolved unless otherwise indicated.
+If the rule does not say to "keep this card in play", the Crisis card is discarded afterward.
 4. Resolve "[Someone] Chooses" event, if any.
    - Lee Adama's "Choose a Different Path" adds a new box that *may* be chosen.
     - Helo’s "Moral Compass" *forces* a specific box to be chosen.
-5. Follow the Skill Check procedure if a Skill Check is to be performed.
+5. [Follow the Skill Check procedure](#skill-check-resolution) if a Skill Check is to be performed.

 When resolving a result with multiple Cylon activations, resolve them in left to right order.

 When making a "[Someone] Chooses" decision, unless specifically stated otherwise a player may select which box gets resolved even if they know that they will not be able to actually fulfill that option.
 For example, if the choice is between "lose 1 morale" and "the President discards 5 Skill cards", the second option can be chosen even if the President has no Skill cards.

-While resolving the selected choice, if directed to choose a player to move to the Brig or Sickbay, the selected player cannot be one who is already there or one that is forbidden from moving to that location, including Cylon players, a stranded Helo, or players in the Brig.
-If no player is capable of being moved as directed, nothing happens.
+While resolving the selected choice, if directed to choose a player to move to the Brig or Sickbay, the chosen player cannot be one who is already there or one that is forbidden from moving to that location, including Cylon players, a stranded Helo, or players in the Brig.
+If no player is capable of being moved as directed, no player is chosen and nothing happens.
+(If a subsequent effect depended on which character was chosen, such as looking at their Loyalty card after sending them to Sickbay, this effect is also skipped since no choice could be made.)

-If, however, the effect does not provide a choice of player to move, like "Send the President to Sickbay", and that player cannot be moved or is already there, the resolution is that nothing happens.
+If the effect does not provide a choice, like "Send the President to Sickbay", and that player cannot be moved or is already there, the resolution is that nothing happens.

 ### Super Crisis Cards

-Resolve Super Crisis cards using the same procedure as Crisis cards.
 Abilities that apply to Crisis cards do not apply to Super Crisis cards.
 Super Crisis cards are also immune to all character abilities affecting Skill checks.
+Otherwise, they are resolved using [the same procedure as Crisis cards](#crisis-card-resolution).

 ### Skill Check resolution

 1. The Skill check begins.
     - Resolve any abilities that cause the entire check to pass or fail without any attempt required, such as "Political Prowess" or Boomer's "Mysterious Intuition"
-2. The "pre-card" abilities can now occur, with the exact order chosen by the current player.
+2. The "pre-card" abilities can now occur, with the exact order chosen by the current player if multiple cards are played at once.
     - This includes abilities with text that says:
         - "before making a skill check"
         - "before cards are added to a Skill check"
         - "when a player activates [some location]"
     - When the current player chooses an effect to go first, the rejected effect can be withdrawn.
 If it was on a card, the owner takes the card back.
     - Only one Reckless card may be applied to a Skill Check.
+Reckless cards cannot be played after "Restore Order" has been applied.
-"Restore Order" prevents any Reckless cards from being played, and "Restore Order" cannot be played after a Reckless card.
+    - "Restore Order" cannot be played after a Reckless card has been applied.
     - When Dee uses her "Fast Learner" to add cards to the Skill check, they aren't *officially* added until after the Destiny deck's cards.
 This means that more "pre-card" effects can be played even after "Fast Learner" has been used.
     - Players can receive new cards from "Support the People" and use them as additional "pre-card" effects as well.
 3. Add cards from the Destiny deck (followed by Dee's "Fast Learner" cards if any)